 The obvious choice here is longtime ESPN employee Steve Levy.
 It’s likely the best fit, too.
 Levy is charismatic on the call and can bring a new flare to the MNF broadcasts.
 He’s also the favorite to replace Tessitore, according to the New York Post’s Andrew Marchand.

-Who would join Levy for the trending job is the biggest question mark.
+Who would join Levy for the trending job was the biggest question mark.

-Last year, Levy was joined by Brian Griese during college games on ABC, ESPN, and ESPN2.
-The chemistry is certainly there.
-Other names that continue to be tossed around are Dan Orlovsky and Louis Riddick.
+In 2019, Levy was joined by Brian Griese during college games on ABC, ESPN, and ESPN2; The chemistry is certainly there.
+Other names tossed around were Dan Orlovsky and Louis Riddick.
 All three of those men are former NFL players and could bring a wealth of knowledge to the booth.

 One name that will be left out of the running, according to him, is former Indianapolis Colts punter Pat McAfee.